 There are a variety of boat tours offered in Los Angeles and Orange County, ranging from romantic gondola tours of inland canals to harbor tours and open ocean whale and sea life tours.
 Being out on the water is a great way to cool off in summer, but be sure to bundle up fall through spring, and take a jacket or sweatshirt even in summer.
 Below are some of the most popular boat tours and other cruises in the LA area.

-Spirit Cruises and Yacht Parties offer Long Beach and LA harbor tours from Shoreline Village in Long Beach and Ports O' Call Village in San Pedro.
-Spirit Cruises also offer public dinner cruises from San Pedro and is available for charters.
+Spirit Cruises and Yacht Parties offer Long Beach and Los Angeles harbor tours from Shoreline Village in Long Beach and Ports O' Call Village in San Pedro.
+Spirit Cruises also offers public dinner cruises from San Pedro and is available for charters.

-In addition to the two companies above from Long Beach and San Pedro, you can depart from Marina Del Rey and Newport Beach for Dinner Cruises or Champagne Brunch Cruises.
-There are also Friday Night Blues Dinner Cruises from Marina Del Rey.
+In addition to the two companies departing from Long Beach and San Pedro, companies depart from Marina del Rey and Newport Beach for dinner cruises and champagne brunch cruises.
+There are also Friday Night Blues Dinner Cruises from Marina del Rey.

 Search Goldstar.com for occasional discount tickets on dinner and party cruises.

 Sport fishing cruises and charters are offered at Pierpoint Landing in Long Beach, in Marina del Rey, Redondo Beach, and Newport Beach.